 9. Interests in Associates

-The above associate is established in the PRC and is not traded on any stock exchange.
+The above associates are established in the PRC and are not traded on any stock exchange.

-Summarised financial information of the Group’s principal associate and reconciled to the carrying amounts in the Group’s consolidated financial statements are disclosed below:
+Summarised financial information of the Group’s principal associates and reconciled to the carrying amounts in the Group’s consolidated financial statements are disclosed below:

 11. Deferred Tax Assets and Liabilities